Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 - Smart thermostat upgrade with peak demand management

-- Ductwork sealing and insulation enhancement
+- Ductwork sealing and insulation (this one pays for itself fast)

 - Window film and shading improvements